thegetty/quire-docs/README.md

 # Quire

 Developed by Getty, Quire is a new, multiformat publishing tool available for immediate access and use.
-Quire is in a limited beta, © J. Paul Getty Trust, and not yet released as open-source software.
+Quire is in a limited beta, © J. Paul Getty Trust, and not yet released as open-source software. **For a free license to use Quire, please complete [this form](http://bit.ly/quire-signup).**

-**Please see our main repository wwww.github.com/thegetty/quire to learn more about Quire, obtain a license, participate in the forum, submit issues, and more.**

-## Help Us Improve the Quire Docs & Website

-One way you can contribute to Quire is by helping us improve our documentation and website.
-These resources are a work in progress, and we value your contributions.
+Striving toward becoming a fully open-source project by spring 2022, we encourage contributions from our community members.
 No matter what level of experience you have, we welcome all contributions, big and small.

-Please see our [Contributing Guidelines](https://github.com/thegetty/quire/edit/main/CONTRIBUTING.md) for more detailed guidelines on making contributions to Quire.

-Examples of good documentation and website contributions include:

-- Propose a new section
+There are two Quire repositories hosted on GitHub that can contribute to:

+- [**quire**](https://github.com/thegetty/quire):  Core Quire code including command-line interface, default starter content, and default theme.
+- [**quire-docs**](https://github.com/thegetty/quire-docs): Quire website and documentation.

+Please see the [README.md](https://github.com/thegetty/quire/blob/main/README.md) in our main repository [wwww.github.com/thegetty/quire](wwww.github.com/thegetty/quire) to learn more about the technical aspects of Quire, participate in the forum, submit bugs, and more.

+## Quire-Docs Repository

+You are currently in the [**quire-docs**](https://github.com/thegetty/quire-docs) repository.
+If you are new to Quire, contributing to this repository is an excellent way to get hands-on experience because the website and docs were actually built using Quire!
+We try to keep our site updated continuously for clarity and completeness, but it’s not always easy to keep up with the pace of Quire’s development.
+We invite you to read our [Contributing Guidelines](https://github.com/thegetty/quire-docs/blob/main/CONTRIBUTING.md) and learn how you can help us develop and refine these resources for the community.

+There are four main sections to the website:

+- [About](https://quire.getty.edu/about/): Learn about what Quire can do, its history, and the team behind the project.
+- [Community](https://quire.getty.edu/community/): Connect with other users, see what other's are creating with Quire, learn how to get involved.
+- [Documentation](https://quire.getty.edu/documentation/): Instructions for how to use Quire from installation to deployment and everything in between.
+- [Learn](https://quire.getty.edu/learn/): Get started by taking the Quire tutorial and peruse other helpful tools and resources to increase your Quire skillset.

+### Development Notes

+This project was last built with the following software versions:

+- Quire
-- Copyedit sections
+- Node
-- Correct one-off typos
+- Hugo
-- Write new content
+- PrinceXML
-- Translate our documentation
+- Pandoc

-### Get Started

-1. Post a new issue or comment on an existing issue [in our issue tracker](https://github.com/thegetty/quire-docs/issues).
-Please label your issues to the best of your abilities.

-2. Clone this repository by following [these instructions](https://quire.getty.edu/documentation/github/#installing-an-existing-quire-project-from-github).
-  - We recommend using [GitHub Desktop](https://desktop.github.com/) to clone your repository and manage any changes.
-Refer to [GitHub Desktop documentation](https://docs.github.com/en/desktop) for further details.
-  - Be sure to run `quire install` before proceeding.

-3. [Create a new branch](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-branches) and make your changes.
-  - Please review our [Style Guide](https://github.com/thegetty/quire-docs/wiki/Quire-Website-&-Documentation-Style-Guide) and ensure you are contributing in the style of the project to the best of your abiltiies.
-  - Test your changes by running `quire preview`.

-4. Submit a pull request through GitHub.
-  - Reference any relevant issues or supporting documentation in your pull request description (for example, “Closes #203.”)
-  - Explain what the changes do and what your approach was.
-If there were alternate ways of doing it, mention them and tell us why you didn’t choose them.
-  - If this is a Work in Progress pull request, comment on where you are and what your next steps are.

-5. See your changes merged into the documentation and website!
+While v0.18.2 of the core Quire Starter Theme was used, a number of customizations were made:

+Custom cover design and fonts to match J. Paul Getty Trust brand guidelines.
+Within the theme itself, changes were made to the source/css/variables.scss and source/css/print.scss files.
+Outside of the theme, customizations can be found in the project’s layouts directory, and in static/css/custom.css.

 ## License